-When a resident self-administers medication, prescribed and over-the-counter medications and dietary supplements remain under the control of the resident.
-The CBRF must provide a secure place for the storage of medications in the resident's room.
+When a resident self-administers medication, (prescribed, over-the-counter or dietary supplements) they remain under the control of the resident.
+The provider must provide a secure place for the storage of medications in the resident's room.

 However, medications that are under the control of the resident may pose risks to other residents or provide an opportunity for misappropriation by other residents, visitors or staff.